Lessons in Leadership

 Rabbi Sacks was recently asked some questions on the subject of leadership by a British student on the Executive Education Programme at the Harvard Business School.
 The questions focussed on his own leadership journey and the lessons he learnt along the way.
-The video, originally intended just to help this one student with an assignment, ended up being shown to the entire course.
-So we thought we would share it with you here, too.
+The video, originally intended just to help this one student with an assignment, ended up being shown to every student on the course.
+So we decided to share it with you here, too.

 In this video, Rabbi Sacks answers the following questions: